 Though Verizon still offers call blocking functions for anonymous calls, unfortunately, some of such calls still find a way to ring through, but you can opt for blocking those numbers permanently.

 Use the call safe or TalkTalk service

 If you’re in the UK, the TalkTalk launched CallSafe feature allows you to screen calls before receiving them by dialing 1472.
 The CallSafe unsolicited call blocking service was launched just this January 17, 2018, and offers a free service.
 It has three features:

 - Approved: which cover numbers you have dialed out at least twice within the last 35 days.

-- The Screened feature is for numbers not on your list; the caller has to record the name and details while CallSafe replays the details to you so you decide if you want to block on keep in touch with that person.
+- The Screened feature is for numbers not on your list; the caller has to record the name and details while CallSafe replays the details to you, so you decide if you want to block on keeping in touch with that person.